 Anime Weekend Atlanta 2015 (AWA) was an absolute blast this year and probably one of the best conventions I’ve gone to.
 It’s in Atlanta, Georgia and spans over 4 days – Thursday through Sunday usually in mid-September.
 If you’re in this neck of the woods, I highly recommend going!
 It’s freaking huge compared to Kami-Con (Birmingham, AL) and Momo-Con (Atlanta, GA).
 There’s a ton of panels, popular cosplayers, and so much more at AWA.

 This convention was different for me in many ways compared to Kami-Con and Momo-Con.
 The biggest way was that I was going to cosplay one of my favorite characters for the first time ever.
 I was excited and nervous about the whole thing, but I was ready.
-My boyfriend and I had been preparing the week before by getting our wigs in orders (brushing, detangling, and styling) when I realized how much fun I was having.
+My boyfriend and I had been preparing the week before by getting our wigs in order (brushing, de-tangling, and styling) when I realized how much fun I was having.
 I didn’t need to be scared anymore about what people would think, because this new hobby was incredibly fun and relaxing.

 So what should you expect when you cosplay for the first time at a convention?

 - Being called by your character’s name.
 This actually caught me off guard.
 I don’t know why, because I even did it at conventions.
 Alec and I were in full cosplay looking at the Artist Alley booths when I was approached by another cosplayer and a guy running the Crunchyroll Live booth.
 He called me Miss Asuna, and I didn’t even answer him the first time!
 Talk about embarrassing.
-After I relaized he was talking to me, he and another Kirito wanted Alec and I to join them on the Crunchyroll carpet to participate in their Live Feed.
+After I realized he was talking to me, he and another Kirito wanted Alec and I to join them on the Crunchyroll carpet to participate in their Live Feed.
 It was pretty exciting for me to step up to the camera and see dozens of messages scrolling across the screen proclaiming my character’s name and how cute I was.

 - Seeing other people dressed as your character.
 I was very surprised to see only one other “blue” Asuna (SAO Mother Rosario: Asuna).
 Some people tend to take offense that they’re not the one dressed as a certain character at a convention.
 Instead of feeling like you’re just part of a crowd, use it to start a conversation!
 You already have something in common!
 Plus you could get some pretty funny photo opportunities.